MaxV6ft4/stock-analysis/README.md

                 tickerIndex = tickerIndex + 1

     - the third loop outputted the list of tickers plus total daily volume and yearly return for each ticker to the All Stocks Analysis sheet.
-Here, the four arrays had access to the ticker index so they have to contain a variable (i) representing the index.
+Here, the four arrays had access to the ticker index so they had to contain a variable (i) representing the index.

             For i = 0 To 11